AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_5.md

 Conditional ternary operator
 JS also has a "shortcut" operator for writing quick conditionals it needs 3 values to work: condition ? valueIfTrue : valueIfFalse;

+### Loops
+Loops let us run the same chunk of code multiple times->this is called iteration

+for loops require us to:
+declare & initialize a loop counter give a condition for the loop to keep running describe how to change (usually increment) the counter each time

+for ... of loops let us more easily iterate over items in a collection

+We can use for...of to iterate over characters in a string or items in an array-> because strings & arrays are "iterables"

 *********************************************************************************************************************
 ## Coding Exercises
 ### 1) [Global Scope and Functionsr](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/global-scope-and-functions)